 What is directory submission?

-Back in the day when SEO was easier, and Google was not as sophisticated when it came to detecting low-quality links from directories, SEO’s and webmasters would submit sites to many different directories.
-They would do mass directory submissions trying and gain traffic from people using these directories and to increase their page value in the search engines which ultimately increase rankings.
+Back in the day, when SEO was easier, and Google was not as sophisticated when detecting low-quality links from directories, SEO’s and web admins would submit sites to many different directories.
+They would do mass directory submissions trying to gain traffic from people using these directories and increase their page value in the search engines, ultimately increasing rankings.

-There are many theories as to the value of submitting a website to an online directory in today’s online space.
-Does submitting to directories help with SEO?
-But, on the other hand, does submitting to online directories drive traffic, does submitting to the wrong (low quality) directories hurt a website, or what are the best directories to pay to submit my website to?
+There are many theories on the value of submitting a website to an online directory in today’s online space.
+For example, does submitting to directories help with SEO?
+But, on the other hand, does submitting to online directories drive traffic, does submitting to the wrong (low quality) directories hurt a website, or what are the best guides to pay to submit my website to?

 All these questions have been debated and tested.
 LinchpinSEO’s thoughts (based on testing) are as follows.

 Does submitting to directories help with SEO?

 This is one of the main questions that businesses have.
 In our opinion, in most cases, they won’t add a ton of SEO value.
-For most of the directories that have a larger volume of traffic, you may get some basic SEO value, but still not a ton.
+For most directories with a larger volume of traffic, you may get some basic SEO value, but still not a ton.

 Does submit to online directories drive traffic?

 Does submitting to the wrong (low quality) directories hurt a website?

-There is a negative effect in almost all cases backed by numerous tests that we have performed on our own set of test sites.
+In almost all cases, there is a negative effect backed by numerous tests that we have performed on our own set of test sites.
 We would not recommend a website submit to tons of directories for $99.99 or use an automatic directory submission tool or multi-directory submitter of any kind.

 The DOs and DON’Ts of Submitting to SEO Friendly Directories

 - Do Find Local Niche Directories: If you are a local business, find local directories that are specific to your niche, there will probably only be a few (at best) in your local area that satisfies your niche.